ldn-softdev/jtc/User Guide.md

 ```

 #### Selecting multiple subscripted JSON elements
-if a numerical subscript is prepended with `+`, then all following subscripted elements will be selected as well, e.g.,
+if a numerical subscript is prepended with `+`, then the indexed and all subsequent subscripted elements will be selected as well
-a following example prints all the names out of the address book, starting from the 2nd record:
+(a.k.a _iterable_ lexeme), e.g., a following example prints all the names out of the address book, starting from the 2nd record:
 ```
 bash $ <ab.json jtc -w'[Directory][+1][name]'
 "Ivan"